microsoft/TypeScript-wiki/What's-new-in-TypeScript.md

 console.log(data, fileContent);
 ```

-WildChard module names can be even more useful when migrating from an un-typed code base.
+Wildcard module names can be even more useful when migrating from an un-typed code base.
 Combined with Shorthand ambient module declarations, a set of modules can be easily declared as `any`.

 #### Example